 Steel is among the most favored materials by manufacturers of home appliances.
 Acciaierie d’Italia offers to this market competitive answers, that effectively match increasingly stringent requirements demanded to producers, as for lesser thickness, planarity and cleanliness of surfaces, versatility to glazing and pressing.

-Mechanics and manufacturing sectors use stainless steel to create components inside machineries and devices, given its capability of covering with a oxide adhering coat that gives protection against oxygen and chemical agents.
+Mechanics and manufacturing sectors use steel to create components inside machineries and devices, given its capability of covering with a oxide adhering coat that gives protection against oxygen and chemical agents.

 The plants of Taranto, Genoa and Novi Ligure are certified under regulation ISO 9001 for the design and production of steel